Skip to content

 • a writing sample,

-• copies of official transcripts of all academic work done at the graduate level.
-The applicant should arrange for two academic references to be submitted electronically.
+• copies of official transcripts of all academic work done at the graduate level. which may be sent by regular mail to Professor Mann at Harvard Law School, Cambridge, Massachusetts 02138.

 Harvard Law School selects individuals for fellowships without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.